Forced Arbitration of Securities Claims and What Investors Can Do to Stop It

 - Investors should "vote with their assets."
 Earlier this year, pressure from the institutional investor community and proxy advisory firms led the top four index fund companies - Standard & Poor's, Dow Jones, MSCI and FTSE Russell - to restrict from their flagship indexes companies that employ multiclass stock structures aimed at entrenching insiders and disenfranchising public investors.
 The investment community can send a similarly strong message by refusing to invest in companies that seek forced arbitration and class-action bans and by petitioning index providers to exclude those companies from their indexes.

 Investors have achieved immense benefits by enforcing the securities laws in public courthouses.
 Now, a dramatic shift in priorities under the Trump administration threatens to block investors' access to the courts, effectively strip investors of critical protections and foster a crisis of public confidence in our nation's capital markets.
 The need for decisive and coordinated action by the investment community is urgent.
 As new calls emerge to cram investors into individual, closed-door arbitration, the investment community must again make its voice heard to preserve its access to the courts.

-Blair Nicholas is a senior and managing partner, David Kaplan is a partner and Brandon Marsh is a senior counsel at Bernstein Litowitz Berger & Grossmann LLP in San Diego.
+David Kaplan is a partner and Brandon Marsh is a senior counsel at Bernstein Litowitz Berger & Grossmann LLP in San Diego.